Wave those Stars and Stripes this Fourth!

 There are 50 stars for each state in the Union, and 13 red and white stripes representing the original colonies.
-The first Flag Day was celebrated in 1877, on the flag’s 100th birthday.
+The flag was first created in 1777!

 Flag Optical Illusion

-In honor of our banner this Flag Day, let’s create an optical illusion using “negative” colors.
+In honor of our banner this Fourth, let’s create an optical illusion using “negative” colors.
 To create this “trickery” on your eyes, you will need green, yellow, and black molding clay.
 It was also a great exercise to create a “normal-colored” flag with the traditional red, white, and blue.

 When you stare at the flag with the opposite colors for an extended time, your eyes will register an afterimage upon glancing on a white surface.
 But more on that later!